Jon McTaggart, President and Chief Executive Officer

 Mette McLoughlin, Vice President, Human Resources

 Mette McLoughlin, vice president of human resources and chief human resources officer, has been with American Public Media Group for eight years, previously in the role of director of human resources.
-She leads the human resources strategy, planning and implementation for all the American Public Media Group companies (APMG)—American Public Media, Minnesota Public Radio, Classical South Florida and Southern California Public Radio.
+She leads the human resources strategy, planning and implementation for all the American Public Media Group companies (APMG)—American Public Media, Minnesota Public Radio and Southern California Public Radio.

 Bill Davis, President and CEO, Southern California Public Radio